quicwg/base-drafts/draft-ietf-quic-transport.md

 packet.
 If the endpoint does not have Handshake keys, it SHOULD send CONNECTION_CLOSE frames in an Initial packet.

-The server may not know whether the client has Handshake keys.
-In order to guarantee a CONNECTION_CLOSE is processed, it SHOULD send a CONNECTION_CLOSE in both Handshake and Initial, because the client discards Initial keys as soon as it has Handshake keys.
+A client will always know whether the server has Handshake keys (see {{discard-initial}}), but it is possible that a server does not know whether the client has Handshake keys. guarantee a CONNECTION_CLOSE is processed, it SHOULD send a CONNECTION_CLOSE in both Handshake and Initial, because the client discards Initial keys as soon as it has Handshake keys.
 If multiple packets are sent, they can be coalesced